Private Pilot Licence (PPL)

 Once airborne from Wanaka, you can be experiencing mountain flying and will quickly become accustomed to the characteristics of the surrounding terrain.
 The variety of flying in the region and the diverse opportunities you will experience are completely unique.

-PPL requires a minimum of NZ CAA Class 2 medical certification.
+Private Pilot Licence requires a minimum of NZ CAA Class 2 medical certification.
 As long as you have a good overall standard of health you will have no problems with this.
-The examination can be done in Wanaka, Cromwell or Queenstown .
-To avoid possible disappointment later on, make sure you pass the medical before doing too many flights/lessons.
+The examination can be done in Wanaka, Cromwell or Queenstown.
+To avoid possible disappointment, later on, make sure you pass the medical before doing too many flights/lessons.

 Early lessons cover the basics like Straight and Level flight, Climbing and Descending.
 Most students will take their first solo flight after 10-15 hours of flight training.
 There is a requirement of minimum 50 hours to gain a PPL.